Olemme keränneet Suomen matkailuelinkeinolle ajankohtaista tietoa, tilastoja ja muuta hyödyllistä materiaalia Espanjasta matkailumarkkinana.

 According to the Spanish travel trade, corporate travel, domestic holidays, and mid-haul will be the first segments to recover in Spain.
 Predictions say that Spain as a destination will experience the fastest recovery with Italy, France, and Portugal.

-Overall, and based to the type of trips that travellers are booking behavior that shows the diverse interests of the country, agents and tour operators consider Europe to be the region that will recover first.
+Overall, and based to the type of trips that travellers are booking behaviour that shows the diverse interests of the country, agents and tour operators consider Europe to be the region that will recover first.
 In the case of Spain, agents expect Europe (33%) and Asia (30%) to lead the demand for international travel.

 As for product segments, among Spanish travellers, once normality is restored, culture and heritage, nature, big cities, and wellness will be the most sought-after experiences, both in domestic and international travel.